About Dayton SKYWARN

 Louis "Lou" Long (KB8TCK) Co-Coordinator - Sectional Net Operator - Licensed since 1993, Lou holds an Extra Class amateur license.
 Originally from West Virginia, Lou recently retired from the healthcare field as a Recreation Therapist at the V.A Center.
 Lou is married and has 1 daughter.
 Lou officially became Dayton SKYWARN's Co-Coordinator September 22, 2007.

 Don Parker (KB8PSL) Co-Coordinator - Sectional Net Operator - Licensed since 1993, holds an Extra Class Amateur Radio License.
 He joined Dayton SKYWARN in 2005.
-Don's background is in law enforcement and emergency services.
-He is retired from law enforcement but remains active with the Kettering Fire Department as a Fire Command Officer.
-Don is a member of the Montgomery County Emergency Communications Response team (EMCOMM) with county O.E.M.A.
-Don is a Montgomery County Assistant Emergency Coordinator and P.I.O. for ARES.
+Don's background is in emergency services.
+He is retired from law enforcement and the Kettering Fire Department as a Fire Command Officer.
+Don is a team coordinator for the Montgomery County Emergency Communications Response team (EMCOMM) with county O.E.M.A.
+Don is a Montgomery County Assistant Emergency Coordinator for Logistics and P.I.O. for ARES.
 Don is a Laurel Amateur Radio Club Volunteer Examiner Coordinator.
 Don officially became Dayton SKYWARN's Co-Coordinator September 22, 2007.
 (Web Master)

 Rick Ganter (WD8KYW) Sectional Net Operator - Licensed since 1977, holds an Extra Class Amateur Radio License.
 Rick is retired from GM after 32 years of service and 28+ years with the Vandalia FD as a POC Captain /Firefighter/ Paramedic.
 Rick enjoys all aspects of Amateur Radio especially the Public service end, now able to pursue is other hobbies Rick continues to be involved with Dayton Skywarn for over 15 years.